-It has been about a month since the last earnings report for Microsoft (MSFT).
-Shares have lost about 0.2% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Microsoft (MSFT).
+Shares have lost about 7.3% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Microsoft due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

 Microsoft reported third-quarter fiscal 2022 earnings of $2.22 per share, which beat the Zacks Consensus Estimate by 1.83%.
 The bottom line climbed 9.4% on a year-over-year basis.

 Revenues of $49.360 billion increased 18.4% year over year and surpassed the Zacks Consensus Estimate by 0.81%.
 On a non-GAAP basis and at constant currency (cc), revenues increased 21% year over year.
 Unfavorable forex hurt revenues by $302 million in the reported quarter.

 Microsoft’s third-quarter earnings were negatively impacted by the Nuance acquisition (closed on Mar 4) to the tune of a penny.
 Unfavorable forex hurt earnings by three cents per share while negative impact from the suspension of all new sales and services in Russia was a penny.

 Commercial bookings climbed 28% year over year (up 35% at cc).
 Nuance benefited bookings by roughly 5%.

 Commercial remaining performance obligation amounted to $155 billion, up 32% year over year (up 34% at cc).
 Commercial revenue annuity mix was 96%, up 2% year over year, owing to the ongoing shift to cloud infrastructure.

 Microsoft cloud revenues were $23.4 billion, up 32% year over year.